kharrison7/nextjs-demo/README.md

 2) Generate a Demo Application

 # Core Needs (Stretch Goals):
-1) routing -in demo
+1) routing - in demo & notes
-2) form building - in demo
+2) form building - in demo & notes
-3) validation/typing - in demo
+3) validation/typing - in demo & notes
 4) internationalization - mentioned in the notes
 5) ideally a better data grid - n/a
 6) Testing Library - mentioned in the notes